jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (c) is not later removed by the Commissioner from the list of tax agents
   - **tax code** is defined in section 24B(1)
   - **tax contextual information** is defined in section 20F(3)
+  - **tax credit quarter** has the same meaning as in section MH 2 of the Income Tax Act 2007
   - **tax file number** means an identification number that the Commissioner allocates to a person
   - **tax form** means a form or document a taxpayer is required by a tax law— (a) to complete; and